-I don’t think Mystery played on TV in B&W … Forrest J. Ackerman had shown off frame grabs of the scary monster makeup in Famous Monsters, and I think the first time I saw the show was at Filmex ’71.
+I don’t think Mystery played on TV in B&W … Forrest J. Ackerman had shown frame grabs of the scary monster makeup in Famous Monsters, but I think I saw the show for the first time at Filmex ’72.
 The climactic unmasking of the villain is quite a shocker, staged with unrestrained ‘dash and panache.’
 The identity of the mad, deformed killer has been fairly well hidden up until this Phantom-of-the-Opera moment.
 Faye Wray looks genuinely revulsed by what she sees.
 She lets loose with a terrific shriek, certainly one of horror’s top ten: “You Fiend!”
 The ‘monster reveal’ may already have become a cliché by 1933, but Curtiz and his actors play it to the hilt.
 This is great Guignol-pulp horror.

 Although most of the advertising adds a ‘the’ to the title, the film’s main title card reads simply Mystery of the Wax Museum.

 The Warner Archive Collection Blu-ray of Mystery of the Wax Museum is the stellar restoration debut of the year so far, one big enough to merit multiple public screenings.
-Knowing how well the show plays with an audience, I’d heartily recommend attending a revival, you know, if and when civilized public gatherings can resume.
+Knowing how well the show plays with an audience, I’d heartily recommend attending a revival if and when civilized public gatherings can resume.

-Anybody with an appreciation for color design is going to be at least a little bit fascinated by the film’s restored 2-color visuals.
+Anyone with an appreciation for color design is going to be at least a little bit fascinated by the film’s restored 2-color visuals.
 Thanks to the design intelligence that was employed, it’s not a gimmick but a real style choice.
-Although I admire the restored King of Jazz, the color here is used for specific dramatic purposes, not just for pretty pictures.
-The difference between this Blu-ray and the color on the old standard-def transfer is not easy to describe.
+Although I admire the restored King of Jazz the color here is used for specific dramatic purposes, not just for pretty pictures.
+The color difference between this Blu-ray and the old standard-def transfer is not easy to describe.
 The first transfer is not as vibrant and some of the values are off — the colorist may have tried to shift hues to give an impression of more color.
 The object this time out was to reproduce the limited color under which the designers and cameramen had to work.